Awokoya/robotFriends/README.md

 # Getting Started with Create React App

-Chevk out this cool app on the website
+Check out this cool app on the website
 => => => https://awokoya.github.io/robotFriends/

  To run the application locally, follow these steps: